 - 1/8 tsp ginger

-- Combine milk and 1/4 cup of granulated sugar in a saucepan, and heat over medium-low heat, until just barely boiling.
+- Combine milk and 1/2 cup of the brown sugar in a saucepan.
+Heat over medium-low heat until just barely boiling.

-- Meanwhile, whisk together egg yolks and the other 1/4 cup of granulated sugar in a large bowl (you can also use a hand mixer).
+- Meanwhile, whisk together egg yolks, the remaining 1/4 cup of brown sugar, pumpkin puree, and pinch of salt in a large bowl (you can also use a hand mixer).
 Mix until it looks light and creamy.

-- When milk is barely boiling, slowly pour the milk/sugar mixture into the egg/sugar mixture, about 1/2 cup at a time, until all incorporated.
-Whisk continuously.
+- When milk is barely boiling, slowly pour the milk/sugar mixture into the egg mixture, about 1/2 cup at a time, until all incorporated.
+Whisk continuously until all combined.

-- Once everything is combined, pour mixture back into saucepan and stir continuously over low heat until mixture sticks to back of wooden spoon.
+- Once everything is combined, pour the whole mixture back into saucepan and stir continuously over low heat until mixture reaches the thickness where it sticks to back of a wooden spoon.
+Remove from heat and stir in vanilla extract, cinnamon, nutmeg, ginger, and cloves.

-- Prepare according to your ice cream maker’s instructions.
+- Once chilled thoroughly, pour into your ice cream maker and prepare according to your ice cream maker's instructions.
 For me, this part took about 20 minutes.

-- The gelato is good to go as soon as it’s finished (grab a spoon!), or can be frozen for a little while afterward for a more solid consistency.
+- The gelato is soft but ready to be eaten at this time, or can be frozen for a little while afterward for a more solid consistency.